nzgamer41/dnsmasqgui/README.md

 The only external resource used is a font from Google Fonts for the header.

+# WARNING
+In order to add and remove entries to /etc/hosts by default on most Linux operating systems, you will need to change the permissions to allow users other then root to write to the file.
+By default on Ubuntu, PHP executes scripts as `www-data`, and /etc/hosts is owned by the group `adm` which is used for monitoring, not admin.
+Do NOT `chown` the file to www-data, as that could have unintended consequences!

+I recommend doing the following (at your own risk):
+`$ sudo usermod -aG adm www-data`
+`$ sudo chmod g+w /etc/hosts`

+This will add www-data to the adm group, and give the group write ability to hosts.

+If you're not comfortable doing this, the GUI will still work for showing you what domains resolve to what IPs in your configuration, it just will be unable to modify anything.

 ## Features
 - Display all results in the /etc/hosts file
 - Add new results